dannysepler/pytestify/README.md

 ### assertCountEqual

-Disable this behavior with `pytest path/to/file --keep-count-equal`.
+The `assertCountEqual` rewrite is risky, so opt-in with `pytest path/to/file --with-count-equal`.

 ```python
 self.assertItemsEqual(a, b)  # assert sorted(a) == sorted(b)